RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding

 We propose a novel approach called the Recap, Deliberate, and Respond (RDR) paradigm, which addresses these limitations by integrating three distinct objectives within the neural network pipeline.
 The first objective, Recap, involves paraphrasing the input text using a dedicated model.
-This process captures the essential information and essence of the input.
-The second objective, Deliberation, focuses on encoding external graph information related to entities mentioned in the input text.
-This step utilizes a graph embedding model to leverage the knowledge within external knowledge graphs.
-By integrating this external context into the neural network pipeline, the Deliberation objective enhances the model's ability to comprehend the relationships between entities and extract relevant information for downstream tasks.
+This process captures the essential and salient information in the input.
+The second objective, Deliberate, focuses on encoding external graph information that relates to the entities appeared in the input text.
+This step utilizes a graph embedding model to leverage the knowledge within the knowledge graphs.
+By integrating this external context into the neural network pipeline, the Deliberate objective enhances the model's capability of comprehending relationships between entities and extract relevant information for downstream tasks.
 The final objective in the RDR paradigm is Respond, which employs a classification head model.
-This model utilizes representations from the Recap and Deliberation modules to generate the final prediction.
-By incorporating insights gained from the Recap and Deliberation stages, the Respond objective enables more accurate and informed predictions.
-The cascading structure of the three objectives, combined with the minimization of a combined loss, prevents models from exploiting statistical artifacts to artificially inflate performance metrics.
-This robust methodology facilitates capturing the true underlying semantic patterns within the combined data and external knowledge, leading to more reliable and accurate predictions.
+This model utilizes representations from the Recap and Deliberate modules to generate the final prediction.
+By incorporating insights from the Recap and Deliberate stages, the Respond objective enables more accurate and informed predictions.
+The cascading structure of these three objectives, along with minimizing a combined loss, prevents the model from artificially inflate performance metrics through exploiting statistical artifacts.
+Our robust methodology facilitates the capturing of the true underlying semantic patterns of the input data with the assistance of external knowledge, which lead to more reliable and accurate predictions.